-Oh no!
 Looks like you may have found an error in our Food Database!
-First, let’s explain the way we categorize our food into colors.
-We use calorie density, which you might have read about in the first week of your program.
+We use calorie density to categorize foods according to colors, which you may have read about in the first week of your program.
 The calorie density (or energy density) of a food is a measurement of the average calories per either weight (in grams) or volume (in mL) of that food.

 |Grams per serving|